|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bread dumplings, or "semmelknodel," a Bavarian specialty, are surprisingly simple to make.
-They are made with bread torn into small pieces, egg, and milk and are related to other savory bread puddings such as stuffing, and, in fact, are often served at Christmastime with goose.
+They are made with bread torn into small pieces, egg, and milk and are related to other savory bread puddings such as stuffing.
+In fact, they are often served at Christmastime with goose.
 They are also excellent in vegetarian entrees, such as creamed chanterelles, or with any meat dish that has gravy.
-Traditional German dumplings are tasty paired with all gravies, cream sauces and soups.
+Traditional German dumplings are tasty paired with all gravies, cream sauces, and soups.